jjziets/vasttools/README.md

 sudo apt install python3 -y
 sudo wget https://console.vast.ai/install -O install; sudo python3 install YourKey; history -d $((HISTCMD-1));

+nano /etc/default/grub   # find the GRUB_CMDLINE_LINUX="" and ensure it looks like this.
 GRUB_CMDLINE_LINUX="amd_iommu=on nvidia_drm.modeset=0 systemd.unified_cgroup_hierarchy=false"

 #only run this command if you plan to support VM's on your machines.  read vast guide to understand more https://vast.ai/docs/hosting/vms